 We also host a number of clinical trials in rare diseases or rare sub-types of common diseases, which means it often takes some time to identify and recruit the first patient.

 We are currently required to submit data on these two benchmarks to NIHR on a quarterly basis.
-Our most recent submission was submitted in July 2018 and is provided shown below.
+Our most recent submission was October 2018 and the submitted data is provided below.

 Initiating Clinical Research

 Delivering Clinical Research

 This includes all of our commercial clinical trials that have closed to recruitment between 01-Oct-2017 to 30-Sep-2018.